-The most commonly used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
-For details on FICO, read more here.
+The most commonly used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+Your FICO score ranges from 350 (high risk) to 850 (low risk).
+You can find out more about FICO here.

-Your credit score is a direct result of your history of repayment.
+Credit scores only assess the info in your credit profile.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors like these.
-"Profiling" was as bad a word when these scores were invented as it is today.
-Credit scoring was developed to assess a borrower's willingness to pay while specifically excluding any other irrelevant factors.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+"Profiling" was as bad a word when FICO scores were invented as it is today.
+Credit scoring was invented as a way to consider only what was relevant to a borrower's willingness to repay a loan.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score reflects both the good and the bad of your credit history.
-Late payments count against you, but a record of paying on time will improve it.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score is calculated from both the good and the bad of your credit history.
+Late payments count against you, but a consistent record of paying on time will raise it.

-Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is sufficient information in your report to generate an accurate score.
-Should you not meet the minimum criteria for getting a credit score, you may need to establish a credit history before you apply for a mortgage loan.
+Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is enough information in your credit to generate a score.
+If you don't meet the criteria for getting a score, you might need to establish a credit history before you apply for a mortgage loan.

-Hill Valley Financial Services Inc. can answer your questions about credit reporting.
-Call us at 503-657-3311.
+At Hill Valley Financial Services Inc., we answer questions about Credit reports every day.
+Give us a call: 503-657-3311.